wsoussi/TopoFuzzer/README.md

 5. add _net_admin_ rights to the redirection proxy with ````sudo setcap cap_net_raw,cap_net_admin=eip proxy_handler/management/commands/singleHostProxy.py````
 6. Start the single redirection proxy using the command ````sudo python manage.py singleHostProxy````

+> Sudo privileges will be needed to run the script with _net_admin_ rights

 ## :book: Usage and documentation:
 Now you can transfer open connections to different instances of your service dynamically and control the mininet middle-network using your SDNC.